lostintangent/gistpad/README.md

 - `GistPad > Scratch Notes: Show` - Specifies whether or not to display the scratch notes node in the gists tree view.
 Defaults to `true`.

 - `GistPad > Showcase URL` - Specifies the URL to use when displaying the showcase entry.
 This allows teams/classrooms/etc. to create their own showcase and share it amongst themselves.

+- `GistPad > Tracing > Enable Output Channel` - When enabled, creates an Output trace channel at VSCode startup.